slowernews/hamster-system/README.md

 - main folders: **PROJECT STATUS**

-        Inside your container folder there are 3 folders:
+        Inside your superfolder there are 3 folders:

         INBOX (folder to put new documents until deciding what to do with them) CURRENT (folder to store your active projects)